Roles

 For those looking for a smaller commitment, USC VolunTour Leaders conduct tours through the Tommy’s Tours program.
 Volunteers:

-- Learn about other academic programs and campus organizations while making new friends.
+• Learn about USC’s academic programs and campus organizations while making new friends.

 Eligibility